Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 resolution
-I asked in slack for assistance and was told to look at box-sizing- border-box  and to make my elements have a width of 33.33% instead of 33% and to make the border be contained inside the sizing using the above
+I asked in Slack for assistance and was told to look at box-sizing- border-box  and to make my elements have a width of 33.33% instead of 33% and to make the border be contained inside the sizing using the above

 --------problem code---------